aaikedw/fada-import-specs/FADA-database-changes.md

 Adding:
 - bibliographic_citation (bibliographicCitation)
-- linking with species, taxa and faunistic info (through new species_references, taxa_references and faunistic_references?)
+- linking with species, taxa and faunistic info (through new species_references, taxa_references and faunistic_references tables?)

 The new “bibliographic_citation” field is meant to store the full citation for a species or taxon as provided in the Darwin Core-Archive files as parsing the field is likely to be very complex.
 For the current content and references coming from Excel-template data, this field would need to be constructed by concatenating author, year (to be put between parentheses), title and source.

-#### Integration the publications table [to be handled by RBINS team]
+#### Integration of the publications table [to be handled by RBINS team]
 The publications (and import_publications) table were added by Michel to process new bibliographic data for the Rotifera group.
 Ideally these info should have been stored in the greference table, but the info in the publications table is more atomised.
 The following fields are present in the publications table, but not in the greferences one:
 - publisher
 - volume